zizzard/ATClipper-Client/README.md

 Navigate inside the project folder (i.e. `cd ATClipper-Client`)

 ## Install React Packages
-Run the following command inside a terminal: `npm install`
+Run the following command inside a terminal: `npm install`.

 ## Start the React Front-End
-Run the following command inside a terminal: `npm start` The React Front-End can now be found at [http://localhost:3000](http://localhost:3000)
+Run the following command inside a terminal: `npm start`.
+The React Front-End can now be found at [http://localhost:3000](http://localhost:3000)

 ## Learn More About React